jlcrawford/starter-academic/content/authors/admin/_index.md

 title: Jennifer L. Crawford
 email: ""
 ---
 I am a current graduate student in the department of Psychological & Brain Sciences at Washington University.
-My research interests center around multi-method approaches (e.g., experience sampling, neuroimaging) to study cognitive and motivational changes across the adult life span in healthy adults.
+My research interests center around using multi-method approaches (e.g., experience sampling, neuroimaging) to study cognitive and motivational changes across the adult life span in healthy adults.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "/media/CV.pdf" "newtab" >}}CV{{< /staticref >}}.